UtkJaiswal/Angular-Form/README.md

     ng serve
     ```

+6. The project is running at []

 ### Backend setup

-1. Clone the backend repository [](https://github.com/UtkJaiswal/Django-CRUD-Form)
+1. Clone the backend repository [Django Github Repository](https://github.com/UtkJaiswal/Django-CRUD-Form)

 2. Change the directory to the project directory
     ```bash